Table of Contents

 Insurance Coverage For Dog Bites

 Dog bite claims are typically covered by the dog owner’s homeowner’s or renter’s insurance.
-The owners don’t usually pay the victim’s damages themselves if they are held responsible for the bite.
+The owners usually do not pay the victim’s damages themselves if they are held responsible for the bite.
 For this reason, do not hesitate to file a claim, even if the dog owner is a friend or family member.
 You will be seeking damages from their insurance, not directly from them.

 What To Do After A Dog Bite Incident